Improved Learning Rates for Stochastic Optimization: Introduction

-Overall, in this paper, we derive a series of state-of-the-art learning rates for ERM and SGD of stochastic optimization via two theoretical viewpoints: stability and uniform convergence of gradients.
-Our theoretical analysis span convex learning and nonconvex learning, and the learning rates are all stated in high probability. \\
+Stochastic optimization is typically used to approximately solve (\ref{eq:empirical risk}) and output a learned model $\mathbf{w}_S$.
+Its generalization performance is then evaluated by how well $\mathbf{w}_S$ performs on unseen data, often through the excess risk

+In this work, we study the \emph{learning rate}, namely, the convergence rate of an upper bound on (\ref{excess-risk}), for two classical stochastic optimization algorithms for solving \eqref{eq:empirical risk}: stochastic gradient descent (SGD) and Nesterov’s accelerated gradient (NAG).
+We establish $\mathcal{O}(1/n^2)$-type learning rates for both algorithms in several settings; compared with prior work, our analysis gives improved bounds in some regimes and comparable rates under weaker assumptions in others.
+Our results also suggest that, under suitable curvature conditions, the generalization performance improves with optimization accuracy and therefore do not exhibit the early-stopping tradeoff that appears in some prior analyses.

-\textbf{Organization of the paper.} The remainder of this paper is organized as follows.
-In Section \ref{section2}, we introduce the related work on our covered theoretical tools: stability and uniform convergence.
-Assumptions used in this paper are discussed in Section \ref{section23}.
-In Section \ref{section3}, we derive a series of new learning guarantees for ERM and SGD via stability, which is then switched to uniform convergence in Section \ref{section4}.
-Section \ref{section5} and Section \ref{section56} provide the proofs of main theorems.
-In the last, Sections \ref{section6} concludes this paper.
+\textbf{Organization.} The remainder of this paper is organized as follows.
+In Section \ref{section2}, we discuss related works.
+Notations and assumptions used are introduced in Section \ref{section23}.
+In Section \ref{mainresults}, we provide our main results.
+In Section \ref{sectionexp}, experiments are presented to support our theory.
+Section \ref{section6} concludes this paper.
+All proofs are postponed to the appendix.